-Fulfill Your Passion to Teach with a Master's Degree in Teaching Secondary K-12 (MAT)
+Fulfill Your Passion to Teach with a Master of Arts in Teaching

 Do you have a passion to teach all grade level specialties like music or grade 7-12 subjects?
 Do you have a passion to share your knowledge with students at the primary level to the secondary level?

 Marywood University can offer you the opportunity to fulfill this passion.
-The Master of Arts in Teaching (MAT) program in Secondary/K-12 Education is designed for the candidate whose goals include initial certification in a secondary or K-12 Spanish or Music and an MAT degree.
+The MAT program is designed for the candidate whose goals include initial certification in a secondary or K-12 Spanish or Music and a Master of Arts in Teaching degree.
 Besides your subject-area content knowledge, the program coursework to prepare you to become a teacher will include:

 - Nine credits hours of course work that give candidates an understanding of foundation of education, of human development, and the psychology of the teaching/ learning process.